pmmaga/phocker/README.md

 ## Installation

 - Clone this repository
-- Create a `rootfs/` folder
-- Pick a minimal rootfs of your choice and copy its contents to the `rootfs/` folder.
+- Pick a minimal rootfs of your choice and copy its contents to the `images/[name of the image]` folder.
   Some root filesystems you may try:
   - [Ubuntu](http://cdimage.ubuntu.com/ubuntu-base/releases/)
   - [CentOS](https://github.com/CentOS/sig-cloud-instance-images/tree/CentOS-7/docker)